phalcon-orphanage/docs/en/reference/views.rst

 A template engine adapter is a class that acts as bridge between :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` and the template engine itself.
 Usually it only needs two methods implemented: __construct() and render().
-The first one receives the :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` instance which creates the engine adapter and the DI container used by the application.
+The first one receives the :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` instance that creates the engine adapter and the DI container used by the application.

 The method render() accepts an absolute path to the view file and the view parameters set using $this->view->setVar().
 You could read or require it when it's necessary.